Designations Congruent with Things: Chapter 14

 “What are you doing?”
 Hermann asks.
 “Because I’m sure I don’t know.”

-“Myeah, maybe non-inertial,” Newton says agreeably.
-“This is weird, even for us.
-Sharing brains; you rescuing me like eight times from my own stupidity, me reassuring you with concepts borrowed from relativistic physics and improperly generalized to cognition; you avoiding your problems paralytically, me doing some crap hedging for you in response; you wearing that bathrobe, me being ninety-five percent blind rather than eighty-five percent blind; you sticking it to the man, me complying with the man and getting neurologically worked over for my trouble; you verbalizing inappropriate guitar thoughts, me being obsessed with the most straightforward coordinate plane out there; you not sleeping, like, at all, me sleeping a lot; us becoming rockstars but in kind of a suspect way that we want to minimize; not having to save the world anymore; it’s weird, dude, we’re changing our velocity in some way, that’s for sure, but I’m not sure if it’s an acceleration thing, or a deceleration thing, or just a really tight cornering to avoid an oncoming brick wall.”
+Mollified, Newton says, “I’ll allow that.
+Fine.
+Maybe our frame is non-inertial.
+This is weird, even for us.
+Sharing brains; you rescuing me, like, eight times from my own stupidity, me reassuring you with concepts borrowed from relativistic physics and improperly generalized to cognition; you avoiding your problems paralipsisically, me doing some theoretically suspect but aesthetically acceptable hedging for you in response; you wearing that bathrobe, me being ninety-five percent blind rather than eighty-five percent blind; you sticking it to The Man, me complying with the man and getting neurologically worked over for my trouble; you verbalizing inappropriate guitar thoughts, me being obsessed with the most straightforward coordinate plane out there; you not sleeping, like, at all, me sleeping a lot; us becoming rockstars but in kind of a suspicious way we want to minimize; not having to save the world anymore; it’s weird, dude, we’re changing our velocity that’s for sure, but I’m not sure if it’s an acceleration thing or a deceleration thing or just a really tight cornering to avoid an oncoming brick wall.”

-“Yeah, there are some blown or blowing fuses in there, I’ll give you that.
-But I think I’m at least eighty percent.
+“Myeah, there are some blown or blowing fuses in here, I’ll give you that.”
+Newton points to his own head.
+“But I think I’m cognitively operating at, eh, eighty percent?
 Don’t you think?
 I could see myself misjudging that, so I’ll believe you if you say I’m not, but like, come on.
 Non-inertial reference frames?
 I’m receiving what you’re transmitting.
 Not literally.
 Probably.
-I feel like eighty percent of my theoretical maximum plus weird thought-parity should put me in a pretty reasonable cognitive sphere from a usefulness and discourse oriented perspective.”
+I feel like eighty percent of my theoretical maximum plus weird thought-parity should put me in a pretty reasonable cognitive sphere from a usefulness and discourse oriented perspective.
+If you insist on considering the physical I’ll accept I’m operating at 64% of my historical norm.
+That’s the lowest value I’m gonna call reasonable though.”

 Hermann feels vaguely sick.